plphuc/daisy-2nd/README.md

 2. Create a new branch from your current `deployment` branch and name it `deployment-prod`
 3. Push your changes to `deployment-prod` branch to remote
 4. Check github actions log for the deployment status and the production path to access the task

+## Prolific Deployment :rocket:
+* Example in `app/hydra_configs/conf/prod_prolific.yaml`
+* Prolific only use EC2 architecture
+* Make sure to config PROLIFIC_API_KEY
+* Should edit `prolific_workspace_name` and `prolific_project_name` to map with workspace and project in prolific account
+  * Have to config finance in that target workspace before deployment